neuroscales/nifti-zarr/README.md

 a large field-of-view at low-resolution, or a small field-of-view at high resolution).

-The zarr format was developed to bypass the limitations of single-file formats such as HDF5.
-The microscopy community is currently developping its own standard for cloud-friendly biomedical imaging data: OME-NGFF.
-It builds on zarr and adds rules for storing multi-resolutions images and medical-specific metadata such as axis names and voxel sizes.
-However, the microscopy community has needs in terms of metadata and coordinate-space description that are relatively complex, as they need to conform to different organs, a wide range of acquisition systems, and different tissue processing pipelines.
+The Zarr format was developed to bypass the limitations of single-file formats such as HDF5.
+The microscopy community is currently developping its own standard for cloud-friendly biomedical imaging data (OME-NGFF), which builds on Zarr and adds rules for storing multi-resolutions images and medical-specific metadata such as axis names and voxel sizes.
+However, this community has needs in terms of metadata and coordinate-space description that are relatively complex, as they need to conform to different organs, a wide range of acquisition systems, and different tissue processing pipelines.
 This has